• Skip to primary navigation

 The Bureau of Labor Statistics puts the median annual salary for an Oregon registered nurse at $83,800, while nurses with MSN earn a median annual wage of $92,960.

-This makes it a profitable career choice and makes Oregon the fifth highest-paid state for nurses in the nation.
+This makes it a good career choice and makes Oregon the fifth highest-paid state for nurses nationwide.

 Oregon employs 36,660 nurses, which is 19.23 nurses per 1,000 workers.
-This shows that Oregon employs more nurses per capita than its neighbors Washington and California, which means it could be an excellent place to start your career.
+This shows that Oregon employs more nurses per capita than its neighbors, Washington and California, which could be an excellent place to start your career.

 Nursing Schools in Oregon-FAQs

-It takes just one year to complete an LPN program, but job prospects and salaries are much lower.
-Hence, the common choice is to become an RN by either completing a 2-year associate’s degree (ADN) program, or a four-year bachelor’s degree (BSN).
+Completing an LPN program takes just one year, but job prospects and salaries are much lower.
+Hence, the common choice is to become an RN by either completing a 2-year associate’s degree (ADN) program or a four-year bachelor’s degree (BSN).

 You work for a healthcare facility with a dedicated program that helps you transition from student to professional nurse.
-You work for a healthcare facility and they offer continuing education classes at no cost.
+You work for a healthcare facility, and they offer free continuing education classes.

 Graduates of the associate’s degree program in nursing are provisionally accepted into the Linfield College School of Nursing’s RN to BSN degree program.